zyang01/zyang01.github.io/_posts/2025-03-22-on-uncensored-models.md

 pin: true
 ---

+Edit (24 March 2025): Get your membership and starter pack this weekend.
+And maybe consider writing to your local MP.
+You might wanna do it before the neighbour you complained about starts playing with uncensored models.

 My apologies.
 It's not the kind of uncensored models you might have in mind.

 I was bored this afternoon.
 I asked ChatGPT how to run a [large language model](https://en.wikipedia.org/wiki/Large_language_model){:target="_blank"} (LLM) locally on my laptop.